Meta-Semantics Augmented Few-Shot Relational Learning: Introduction

-To fill this gap, we propose a novel prompted meta-learning framework, called \textbf{PromptMeta}, for few-shot KG completion.
-PromptMeta seamlessly integrates meta-semantic knowledge with relational information inherent in KGs to enhance the model's ability to generalize to rare or newly emerging relations relations.
-Inspired by the recent success of prompting techniques in retrained language models~\cite{zhou-etal-2022-dual,ENG}, PromptMeta incorporates prompting learning into the meta-representation learning of few-shot tasks, offering a distinctive approach for improving knowledge transfer.
-Our novelty lies in two key innovations: First, we propose a Meta-Semantic Prompt (MSP) pool that captures and consolidates high-level meta-semantics that are shared across few-shot tasks.
-This allows for effective knowledge transfer and adaptation to newly emerging relations.
-Second, we introduce a learnable fusion prompt that effectively integrates meta-semantic information with task-specific relational information, tailored to individual few-shot tasks.
-Both types of prompts are jointly optimized with model parameters within a meta-learning framework.
-Our contributions can be summarized as follows: \begin{itemize} \itemsep{-5pt} \item We present \textbf{PromptMeta}, a novel prompted meta-learning framework that synergistically combines meta-semantics with relational information for effective few-shot KGC, addressing a critical research gap in the field. \item Extensive experiments and analyses on benchmark datasets demonstrate that PromptMeta significantly outperforms state-of-the-art methods, validating its superior adaptation capability. \item We construct and release pretrained semantic entity embeddings on widely used KG datasets, creating valuable resources that open new avenues for advancing future research on few-shot KGC. \end{itemize}
+To fill this gap, we propose \textbf{PromptMeta}, a novel prompted meta-learning framework for few-shot relational learning.
+PromptMeta integrates meta-semantic knowledge with relational information inherent in KGs to improve generalization to rare or new relations.
+Inspired by the recent success of prompting techniques in NLP~\cite{zhou-etal-2022-dual,ENG}, PromptMeta incorporates prompt learning into meta-representation learning for few-shot tasks, offering a distinctive approach to improving generalization.
+Its novelty lies in two aspects: First, we propose a Meta-Semantic Prompt (MSP) pool that dynamically learns and consolidates high-level meta-semantics shared across tasks, facilitating effective knowledge transfer.
+Second, we introduce a learnable fusion mechanism that effectively integrates these meta-semantics with task-specific relational information, tailored to individual tasks.
+Both components are jointly optimized with model parameters within a meta-learning framework.
+Our main contributions are as follows: \begin{itemize}[left=0pt] \itemsep{-5pt} \item We propose \textbf{PromptMeta}, a novel prompted meta-learning framework that synergistically combines meta-semantics with relational information for few-shot relational learning, addressing a critical research gap in the field. \item Extensive experiments and analyses on real-world KG datasets demonstrate that PromptMeta significantly outperforms state-of-the-art methods, validating its superior adaptation capability. \item We construct and release pre-trained semantic entity embeddings on two widely used KG datasets, creating valuable resources for advancing future research on few-shot relational learning. \end{itemize}